Self-Defense Courses on Campus

 It is important to know the well-lit areas of campus and take those routes when walking around campus at night.

-This campus night map (PDF) identifies the best-lit routes on campus, as well as the locations of the blue emergency call-box telephones.
+The campus night map (at the bottom of the link) identifies the best-lit routes on campus, as well as the locations of the blue emergency call-box telephones.
 These call-box telephones are available for use in an emergency and they directly connect with University Police, which is staffed 24 hours a day, 365 days a year.

 RAD (Rape Aggression Defense) Course: A Self-Defense Course for Women Students